The McKay correspondence for isolated singularities via Floer theory: Appendix B: Equivariant symplectic cohomology

 \subsection{Construction of the $\delta_k$ in Floer theory}

-We follow work of Viterbo \cite[Sec.5]{Viterbo} and Seidel, and for details we refer to Bourgeois-Oancea \cite[Sec.2.3]{Bourgeois-Oancea-S1}.
+We follow work of Viterbo \cite[Sec.5]{Viterbo} and \fix{Seidel \cite[Sec.(8b)]{Seidel}}, and for details we refer to Bourgeois-Oancea \cite[Sec.2.3]{Bourgeois-Oancea-S1}.
 The function

-induces a Morse function on $\C\P^{\infty}=S^{\infty}/S^1$ with critical points $c_0,c_1,c_2,\ldots$ in degrees $0,2,4,\ldots$ One picks a connection on the $S^1$-bundle $S^{\infty}\to \C\P^{\infty}$ that is trivial near all $c_i$ (in a chosen trivialisation of the bundle near each $c_i$).
+induces a Morse function on $\C\P^{\infty}=S^{\infty}/S^1$ with critical points $c_0,c_1,c_2,\ldots$ \fix{in degrees $0,2,4,\ldots$.
+One} picks a connection on the $S^1$-bundle $S^{\infty}\to \C\P^{\infty}$ that is trivial near all $c_i$ (in a chosen trivialisation of the bundle near each $c_i$).
 This induces a connection on

 using the natural $S^1$-action on the free loop space $\mathcal{L}M=C^{\infty}(S^1,M)$.
 One picks a family of Hamiltonians $H_z:M\to \R$ parametrized by $z\in \C\P^{\infty}$ such that locally near $c_i$ the $H_z = h_i$ are some fixed Hamiltonians $h_i: M \to \R$.
 Similarly, one picks generic almost complex structures $J_z$ on $E_z$ that locally near $c_i$ are some fixed $J_i$ on $M$.
-It is understood that all Hamiltonians and almost complex structures must be of the type allowed by the construction of $SH^*(M,\omega)$, and in a neighbourhood $V$ of infinity we require $H_z$ to be radial of the same slope as the given $H$ (so Floer solutions will stay in the compact region $M\setminus V$ by a maximum principle).
+It is understood that all Hamiltonians \fix{$h_i$} and almost complex structures \fix{$J_i$} must be of the type allowed by the construction of $SH^*(M,\omega)$ \fix{(so generic time dependent perturbations are tacitly understood)}, and in a neighbourhood $V$ of infinity we require $H_z$ to be radial of the same slope as the given $H$ (so Floer solutions will stay in the compact region $M\setminus V$ by a maximum principle).

 If we do not work with a Morse-Bott model, then the given Hamiltonian $H$ has to have been time-dependently perturbed, say $H=H(t,\cdot)$, so as to ensure that Hamiltonian $1$-orbits are non-degenerate.
-The $H_z$ must then be $S^1$-equivariant: $H_{e^{i\tau}z}(t,\cdot) = H_z(t-\tau,\cdot)$, and similarly for the $J_z$ which will also be time-dependent.
+The $H_z$ must then be $S^1$-equivariant: $H_{e^{i\tau}z}(t,\cdot) = H_z(t-\tau,\cdot)$, and similarly for the $J_z$.

 We now count pairs $(w,v)$,

 where $w$ is a $-\nabla f$ flowline for the Fubini-Study metric on $\C\P^{\infty}$, and $v$ is a lift of $w$ which satisfies the Floer equation $\frac{Dv}{ds} + J_z(\frac{Dv}{dt} - X_{H_{w(s)}})=0$, where the derivatives are induced by the connection on $E$.
 More precisely, one fixes asymptotics $c_{i_-},c_{i_+}$ for $w$ and asymptotic $1$-orbits $x_-,x_+$ for $v$ for the Hamiltonians $h_{i_-},h_{i_+}$, and the moduli space $\mathcal{M}(c_{i_-},x_-; c_{i_+},x_+)$ consists of the rigid solutions $[(w,v)]$ modulo the natural $\R$-action in $s$.